 So for those of you who are new to the growing WordPress network, welcome to the club.
 Launching a new website can be intimidating if it’s your first time.
 But if you can quickly learn some tips and tricks on WordPress, it will make your life much easier.

 Some of you may have been using WordPress for a while.
 Others might have had some failed sites and need some guidance moving forward.

 Regardless of your situation, this guide will help you succeed.

-While I definitely wrote the guide with WordPress beginners in mind, some of these tips are being overlooked by people who have been using WordPress for years.
+This guide was written with WordPress beginners in mind, but some of these tips are being overlooked by people who have been using WordPress for years.

 WordPress is an open-source CMS (content management system).
 Simply put, it’s a tool for creating and managing websites.
 You can use WordPress to build a personal blog, business website, ecommerce store, or anything in between.

 But the platform itself does not host websites.
-This is a common misconception that I find with prospective website owners.
+This is a common misconception for prospective website owners.

 WordPress recommends three different web hosting options:

 With that said, you can use any web hosting provider that meets the WordPress minimum hosting requirements.
 Basically, your host needs to have a PHP version of 7.4 or higher.
 It needs a MySQL version of 5.7 or higher or MariaDB version 10.4 or higher.
 Your host also needs HTTPS support.